skyylex/skyylex.github.io/_posts/2017-02-12-exploring_mach-o_binaries.md

 **pagestuff**

-I've choosed probably the most simple tool for start, it's `pagestuff`, which has only few input parameters.
+I've choosen probably the most simple tool for start, it's `pagestuff`, which has only few input parameters.
 The name of the tool isn't very obvious, so the short description will not be redundant.
 Because of the fact that I like man-pages for their clarity, let's check the description from `man pagestuff`:

 > `pagestuff` displays information about the specified logical pages of a file conforming to the Mach-O executable format.
 For each specified page of code, symbols (function and static data structure names) are displayed.
-If no pages are specified, symbols for all pages in the __TEXT, __text section are displayed.
+If no pages are specified, symbols for all pages in the `__TEXT`, `__text` section are displayed.

-Ok. `man` states that Mach-O structure could be represented with a logical pages, which could be displayed by `pagestuff`.
+Ok. `man` states that Mach-O structure could be represented with logical pages, which could be displayed by `pagestuff`.
 Well, let's try and see.
 It's obvious that for binary analysis we need a binary.
-Basically, for our goals it will enough a simple console application.
+Basically, for our goals, it is enough to use simple console application.
 So I've created a blank OS X console project in Xcode and executed it in order to produce an output.

 Source code of the sample project: